Araria: Geography

 Araria is located at 26.15°N 87.52°E. It has an average elevation of 47 metres (154 feet).
 Araria is situated at the northern part of Purnia and Madhepura in Bihar.
 Borders of Araria are surrounded by Nepal on the northern side, Kishanganj on the eastern side and Supaul on the south-west side.
 The district came into existence by the division of Purnia district on Makar Sankranti day of 1990.
-The district touches the Indo-Nepal international border also this area is very close to three countries: Nepal, Bangladesh, and Bhutan.
+The district touches the Indo-Nepal international border also this area is close to three countries: Nepal, Bangladesh, and Bhutan.
 Hence, the district is important in terms of security.
 Jogbani is the last point of Araria and after that, Morang district of Nepal starts.

-Kosi river used to pass through Araria, although it has changed its path a long ago.
-The another most important river of Araria is Panaar.
+Kosi river used to pass through Araria, although it has changed its path long ago.
+The other important river of Araria is Panaar.
 Agriculture has flourished along the banks of this river, although it becomes catastrophic during the rainy season because of floods.
 A canal also passes through Araria.
-In clean weather Kangchenjunga range of mountains can be seen from here (specially after rain).
+In clean weather Kangchenjunga range of mountains can be seen from here (especially after rain).